What Is Fair Value Accounting?

 How do you value assets with the fair value accounting method?

-According to IFRS 13 Fair Value Measurement, there are three levels of data that you can use to determine the value of an asset or liability.
+According to GAAP, there are three levels of data that you can use to determine the value of an asset or liability.
 These are as follows:

 Level 1 – The quoted price of identical items in an active market (market where liabilities and assets are transacted frequently and at high volumes, giving ongoing pricing information).